pandorabots-admin/docs/faq.md

 **What is the average uptime for the system?**

 We strive for service level uptimes of at least 99.5% for all users.
 However, only the Enterprise Tier guarantees uptime levels of 99.5% or higher.

 **Is there a limit to how many bots I can create?**

-The Free Tier allows up to 2 bots; the Premium Tier allows up to 10 bots; and the Enterprise Tier includes a custom configuration to accommodate the number of bots required by your application.
+The Free Tier allows up to 2 bots; the Developer Tier allows up to 10 bots; and the Enterprise Tier includes a custom configuration to accommodate the number of bots required by your application.

 **Where are my chatlogs from last month?**